Fat-binding protein linked to diabetes risk

-As a result, the association with diabetes risk was observed in lean men only, report Luc Djoussé (Harvard Medical School, Boston, MA, USA) and colleagues in the journal Diabetes Care.
+As a result, the association with diabetes risk was observed in lean men only, report Luc Djoussé (Harvard Medical School, Boston, Maryland, USA) and colleagues in Diabetes Care.

 As noted, there was a significant interaction between BMI and the FABP4-diabetes relationship, such that the increased risk was mainly seen in individuals with lower BMI (<25 kg/m2), with a 1.78-fold increased hazard per SD increase in FABP-4.